wmeints/mlops-airflow-sample/README.md

 | storageAccountName              | Name of the Azure storage account to use       |
 | storageAccountKey               | Key of the Azure storage account to use        |
 | storageAccountConnectionString  | Connection string to the Azure Storage Account |

+Also don't forget to add a container named `modelartifacts` to your Azure Blob storage account.
+In this container, the artifacts will be stored.

 Use the following command in your terminal to deploy MLFlow: